...

 Written and fact-checked by an industry expert. ✔️

-These spots, often yellow or brown, are a good indicator that there are water leaks, which typically come from three primary sources: roofing, HVAC systems, or plumbing.
+Mold on a ceiling is a good indicator that there are water leaks, which typically come from three sources: the roof, HVAC systems, or plumbing.

 Over time, roofs wear down due to exposure to harsh weather conditions.